Maxim Vinaver: Career

 After the February Revolution, Vinaver joined the Working Group on drafting laws for the election of a Constituent Assembly, and the Provisional Government appointed him Senator of the Civil Division of the Senate Court of Cassation.
 He was a member of the new Central Duma.
 During this time, he tended to the left wing of the Cadet Party, and he was Deputy Group Chairman in the Provisional Soviet of the Russian Republic.
 In 1917, he was elected to the Constituent Assembly of Petrograd (Saint Petersburg).
 From March 1917, he was the Head of the Commission for Agitation and Publication of the Cadets Party together with the historian Alexander Alexandrovich Kornilov.
 He was also one of the editors of the newspaper Kurier of the People's Liberty Party.

 Even before the October Revolution and after an illegal stay in Moscow, Vinaver fled to Crimea and took part in the conference of the Cadets on 1 October 1918 in Gaspra.
 In the spring of 1919, he became Foreign Minister of the Regional Crimean Government, which turned against the Bolsheviks to the Entente powers.

-In 1919, Vinaver emigrated to France and settled in Paris, where he called on the allies of Russia to continue to support the White movement.
-He was a friend of the Chairman of the Committee of the Paris Group of Cadets and joined the unification of all democratic forces of the emigrants.
-He was chairman of the Russian Publishing Society in Paris, one of the founders of the Russian newspaper Recent News and initiator of the construction of a Russian university at the Sorbonne, where he gave a lecture on Russian civil law.
-He participated in the publication of the newspaper Jewish Tribune that fought against anti-Semitism.
-He played a large part in the trial of Sholem Schwarzbard—who in 1926 had shot in Paris the former Ukrainian President Symon Petliura—as a witness of the defense.
+In 1919, Vinaver emigrated to France and settled in Paris, where he called on Russia’s allies to continue supporting the White movement.
+He was a friend of the chairman of the Committee of the Paris Group of Cadets, and joined the emigrants’ unified democratic forces.
+He served as chairman of the Russian Publishing Society in Paris, co-founding the Russian newspaper Recent News.
+He also helped publish the newspaper Jewish Tribune that decried anti-Semitism.
+He initiated construction of a Russian university at the Sorbonne, where he gave a lecture on Russian civil law.
+He played a large part in the trial of Sholem Schwarzbard — who had shot former Ukrainian President Symon Petliura in Paris in 1926 — as a witness for the defense.